 As a part of the Finance Act 2015, the government of India introduced the Senior Citizens’ Welfare Fund Act, 2015 (SCWF).
 Under current rules, all the insurance companies which have unclaimed amounts of policyholders for a period greater than 10 years have to transfer the amount to the Senior Citizens’ Welfare Fund (SCWF).
 This fund aims at promoting the welfare of our senior citizens.

 Further, as per IRDAI, policyholders or their beneficiaries will be eligible to claim the dues towards their policies up to 25 years from the date it is transferred to SCWF by the concerned insurance company.
 However, if no claimant has come forward up to to a period of 25 years after transfer to the SCWF, then such amounts shall escheat to the Central Government, in terms of Section 126 of the Finance Act, 2015.
 The policyholder or beneficiaries cannot claim the dues after that.

 Unclaimed benefits can be reduced to a large extent if the policyholder updates the insurance company of any changes in his contact details and by keeping the nominee or family informed about the policy.
-Buying a policy is often seen as a one-time exercise which ends with policy issuance.
+Buying a policy is often seen as a one-time exercise that ends with policy issuance.
 However, keeping your loved ones informed about the policy, proper documentation and keeping the insurance company informed about your latest contact details will help you/your nominee enjoy the benefits of the policy when it falls due.